The Leas School, Hoylake

 contributed by Adrian Stevenson

 There must be sports washing facilities as good as the Lido elsewhere, but this writer has not heard of them.
-The last school magazine (1985 August) recounts that the Lido was first used in December 1932.
+The December 1932 magazine tells us that the Lido was first used in that Christmas term.

 The Lido was a communal washing facility: a rectangular pool maybe 2m x 2.5m, maximum design depth about 300mm (though it could fill further without overflowing), with benches fixed round it.
 Football players (rugby or soccer) collect a lot of mud on knees, shins and forearms, so this facility was ideally suited to a hot scrubdown after the game, before changing out of sports kit.